In just two minutes a fire can become life-threatening. In five minutes, a residence can, be engulfed in flames.

 - Contact your local disaster relief service, such as The Red Cross, if you need temporary housing, food and medicines.

 - If you are insured, contact your insurance company for detailed instructions on protecting your property, conducting inventory and contacting fire damage restoration companies.
-If you are not insured, try contacting private organizations for help.

 - Check with the fire department to make sure your residence is safe to enter.
 Watch out for any structural damage caused by the fire.